 Type of Property and Number of Units

-Some insurers also offer bundled discounts if you combine renters insurance with other policies, such as auto insurance, under the same provider.
+Buildings with modern safety features like sprinkler systems, security cameras, and controlled access points often qualify for lower premiums.
+Some insurers will also offer bundled discounts if you combine your renters insurance with another policy, such as auto insurance, under the same provider.

 Tenant’s Personal Claims History